alihaghani/alihaghani.me/blog/mitsubishi-delica-importing-from-japan.md

 - no frame rust

 Although auction reports in Japan are usually pretty detailed, they don't always tell the full story.
 Also, I can't read Japanese.
-If a van came up that seemed to meet my crtieria, I would send it over to William who would then send me the translated auction report.
+If a van came up that seemed to meet my criteria, I would send it over to William who would then send me the translated auction report.
 If the report checked out, we would then arrange for someone in Japan to go check it out further and take additional photos (as you can see below, auction photos can be pretty low resolution).